What Are Domain Names? Everything A Website Owner Need To Know [Updated 2020]

-This short chapter explains what a URL is and how it is different than a Domain Name.
+This short section explains what a URL is and how it is different than a Domain Name.

 A URL is the string of letters, numbers, and symbols in the address bar of your web browser.
 It is often used synonymously with "web address."

 A URL is a Uniform Resource Locator.
 It is a (mostly) human readable string that uniquely identifies a resource (asset, file, piece of content) on the internet.